-Car accidents, problems and vandalism happen to even the most careful drivers.
+Car accidents and vandalism happen to even the most careful drivers.
 The State of Illinois requires that all drivers have minimum amounts of liability coverage, uninsured motorist bodily injury insurance and uninsured motorist bodily injury insurance.
 Medical payments, towing coverage, property damage and collision insurance may be good options, depending on where and how frequently you drive.

 - Cars away at school with student